 The Impact of Soda Taxes: Pass-through, Tax Avoidance, and Nutritional Effects

 We analyze the impact of a tax on sweetened beverages, often referred to as a “soda tax,” using a unique data-set of prices, quantities sold and nutritional information across several thousand taxed and untaxed beverages for a large set of stores in Philadelphia and its surrounding area.
-We find that the tax is passed through at a rate of 75-115%, leading to a 30-40% price increase.
-Demand in the taxed area decreases dramatically by 42% in response to the tax.
-There is no significant substitution to untaxed beverages (water and natural juices), but cross-shopping at stores outside of Philadelphia completely offsets the reduction in sales within the taxed area.
-As a consequence, we find no significant reduction in calorie and sugar intake.
+We find that the tax is passed through at an average rate of 97%, leading to a 34% price increase.
+Demand in the taxed area decreases by 46% in response to the tax.
+There is no significant substitution to untaxed beverages (water and natural juices), but there is a large amount of cross-shopping to stores outside of Philadelphia.
+After taking into account cross-shopping, the total demand reduction is equal to only 22%.
+We do not detect a significant reduction in calorie and sugar intake.

 Suggested Citation: Suggested Citation